Full Field Digital Mammography

 During the course of any mammogram, it is important to obtain good quality images.
 This is achieved by allowing the technologist to compress your breast; allowing the breast tissue to be spread out which can facilitate identifying abnormalities.
 However, the technologist will work closely with you to reach the level of compression that you can tolerate.
 The breast compression only lasts for seconds.

-Please note that DMS will obtain your prior mammograms from another facility for you at no cost based on a Authorization for Release of Medical Records Form signed by you.
-This form is provided by our staff and available on our Patient Forms page.
+Please note that DMS will obtain your prior mammograms from another facility for you at no cost based on an Authorization for Release of Medical Records Form signed by you.

 Our radiologists may ask for a breast ultrasound in conjunction with a mammogram.
 This exam uses sound waves to identify abnormalities in the breast and does not require radiation.
 The purpose of this test is to distinguish between a cyst and a solid mass.
 While you are in the department the radiologist will let you know your results at the time of the exam.

 Some women, especially younger women, may come directly to us if they find a mass.
 Most of these cases tend to be benign and require no intervention, however, it is always a good idea to check with a doctor to make sure that is the case.